cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 with Jeremy Leipzig ([@jermdemo](https://twitter.com/jermdemo)) on Wikidata so it would appear on [my Scholia page](https://scholia.toolforge.org/author/Q47475003), but I didn't want to do it by hand.
-I had already had good experiences using Magnus Manske's [SourceMD](https://sourcemd.toolforge.org/), [Author Disambiguator](https://author-disambiguator.toolforge.org), and related tools for queuing import of peer-reviewed papers with PubMed identifiers or digital object identifiers (DOIs), ORCID identifiers of co-authors, and ultimately assisted disambiguation of author names.
+I had already had good experiences using Magnus Manske's [SourceMD](https://sourcemd.toolforge.org/), [Author Disambiguator](https://author-disambiguator.toolforge.org), and related tools for queueing import of peer-reviewed papers with PubMed identifiers or digital object identifiers (DOIs), ORCID identifiers of co-authors, and ultimately assisted disambiguation of author names.